Geoffrey Canada Scholars

 • Take a ½ credit course titled, “How the World Works (through a scientist’s eyes),” with Senior Lecturer in Chemistry, Michael Danahy, and Laboratory Instructor in Chemistry, Denny Tesfa

-• Have multiple sessions with a THRIVE Success Coach who supports your transition to college
+• Access to THRIVE Success Coach who supports your transition to college

 • Receive $300 in start-up funds